 Transportation within the parks is relatively convenient, although you’ll sometimes have to wait in lines and deal with crowds.
 You’ll generally have access to complimentary transportation to the parks whether you are arriving for park opening or leaving at park closing time.

 You don’t have to show a ticket or MagicBand to enter the transportation within the parks.
 Just wait in line and enter when it’s your turn.

 Disney Bus Transportation

 You’ll see Disney buses everywhere throughout the resort.
 All of the resorts offer bus transportation to at least one or more parks.
-If you are staying at a Disney value or moderate resort, you’ll take buses to all of the parks.
+If you are staying at a Disney value or moderate resort, in most cases, you’ll take buses to all of the parks.